nazwhale/hyko-website/content/posts/may-update.md

 tags:
   - updates
 ---
 April has been jam packed with building, shipping, and talking to current and potential customers.

-We're confident that we're building features that add real value to our customers.
-It's a nice time.
+We're confident that we're building features that add real value to our customers, saving them time and complexity in running their business.
+It's super satisfying.

-Here's an overview of what we've built and what's next.
+Here's an overview of what we've been working on and what's next.

 ## NEST integration